mike-moore/AirSim/docs/image_apis.md

 A complete ready-to-run example can be found in [segmentation.py](https://github.com/Microsoft/AirSim/blob/master/PythonClient/segmentation.py).

-#### Unsetting object ID
-An object's ID can be set to -1 to make it not show up on the segmentation image.

 #### How to Find Mesh Names?
 To get desired ground truth segmentation you will need to know names of the meshes in your Unreal environment that you are interested in.
 To do this, you will need to open up Unreal Environment in Unreal Editor and then inspect the names of the meshes you are interested in the World Outliner.
 For example, below we see the meshe names for he ground in Blocks environment in right panel in the editor: